glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

    =   _3.7V 18650 Lithium Batteries: The robot, due to its high energy consumption (yeh, still uses a lot of energy) uses this peculiar type of batteries to supply itself with energy.
 These batteries are rechargeable and have a capacity of between 1500 and 3500 mAh (ours supposedly have 9900 mAh but I highly doubt it).
 The batteries have a nominal voltage of 3.7V and a maximum voltage of 4.2V.
 The batteries are connected to the robot through a battery holder that has an on/off switch.
 The batteries can be charged with a special charger that has a protection circuit against overloads and short circuits._

    =   _Power Bank: Because some SBC didn't want to use the same batteries that everyone else used, here we are.
 Seriously speaking, for accesibility reasons mostly, we use a Insignia NS-MB8002 Power Bank to supply the Raspberry Pi with energy.
-It has 2 USB ports, along with a Type-C port for charging, with an output voltage of 5V and 2.2mAH._
+It has 2 USB ports, along with a Micro-USB port for charging, with an output voltage of 5V and 2.1A._

     Coding Environments